shjborage/AnalyticsSDK/README.md

 *	1, If you connect one item, and then you remove your connnection, there is an warnning.
 *	2, If you connect google analytics, **If your app uses the CoreData framework** *: responding to a notification, e.g. NSManagedObjectContextDidSaveNotification, from the Google Analytics CoreData object may result in an exception.
 Instead, Apple recommends filtering CoreData notifications by specifying the managed object context as a parameter to your listener.
 [Learn more from Apple](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html).*

+## Author

+Eric, shjborage@gmail.com

+## License

+AnalyticsSDK is available under the MIT license.
+See the LICENSE file for more info.